Find your nearest Bupa Dental clinic

 A small bracket is then glued to each tooth using dental cement.
 A wire is placed through each bracket and attached to the bands.
 This creates the pressure that will slowly move the teeth into position.
 Regular visits to the orthodontist/dentist are required to check the progress of the teeth and adjust the tension as required.

 Which dental conditions require braces?

-Braces can be used on a number of conditions where the teeth need to be moved into a new position.
-These include crooked teeth, crowded teeth, large gaps between teeth, overbites, and underbites.
+Braces can be used as a treatment option for several dental conditions where the teeth need to be moved into a new position.
+These can include crooked teeth, crowded teeth, large gaps between teeth, overbites, and underbites.
 Braces are not just a cosmetic procedure to improve the look of your smile – they can also be a permanent orthodontic solution to serious dental conditions such as misaligned and underdeveloped jaws which can affect normal jaw development and general health.